FredHutch/tfcb_2022/lectures/lecture02/README.md

 **Erick Matsen ([@ematsen](https://twitter.com/ematsen), [matsen.group](http://matsen.group))**

-This lesson introduces you to the command line (Unix shell), which is useful (and necessary) for automating tasks, working with files/directories, and using compute clusters.
+This lesson introduces you to the command line (a.k.a.
+Unix shell), which is useful (and necessary) for automating tasks, working with files/directories, and using compute clusters.

 * [Recorded lecture](https://www.youtube.com/watch?v=dzkacZ2BTjw)
 * [Corresponding slides](https://fredhutchio.github.io/tfcb_2020/lectures/lecture02/slides/slides.html)